jjraty/als2metrics/README.md

-# als2metrics: An R package for the computation of metrics from airborne LiDAR data
+# als2metrics: An R package for the extraction of metrics from an airborne LiDAR point cloud

 Eetu Kotivuori, Mikko Kukkonen, Janne Räty & Petteri Packalen, 2017